garrettkilpatrick/coffee-maker-simulator/README.md

 - Check the current amount of supplies

 ## Code Structure
-The program consists of 4 main classes:
+The program consists of four classes:
-- **CoffeeMaker**: The base class containing the common logic and resources (water, milk, beans, etc.).
+- **CoffeeMaker**: The base of the program.
+Contains static fields for the supplies used in the program and methods for various actions.
-- **Espresso**: A subclass of CoffeeMaker that implements the specific process for making espresso.
+- **Espresso**: A subclass of CoffeeMaker for the espresso-making process.
 - **Latte**: A subclass of CoffeeMaker for the latte-making process.
-- **Cappuccino**: A subclass for making cappuccinos.
+- **Cappuccino**: A subclass of CoffeeMaker for the cappuccino-making process.

 Although it could have been possible to put everything in the `CoffeeMaker` class, I chose to create a subclass for each coffee type to practice using inheritance and other OOP principles.
-Each subclass has a method that handles the process of making the corresponding type of coffee.